222093271/sit323-sit737-2025-prac6p/README.md

 ### 🔧 kubectl – The Kubernetes CLI

-kubectl is the command-line interface for interacting with Kubernetes clusters.
+`kubectl` is the command-line interface for interacting with Kubernetes clusters.
 It is used to apply configuration files, inspect running services, view logs, and manage the entire Kubernetes environment from the terminal.

 We used kubectl to:
-*	Apply our Kubernetes deployment and service configuration files (deployment.yaml and service.yaml)
+*	Apply our Kubernetes deployment and service configuration files (`deployment.yaml` and `service.yaml`)
-*	Check the status of pods and services (kubectl get pods, kubectl get services)
+*	Check the status of pods and services (`kubectl get pods`, `kubectl get services`)
 *	Debug or troubleshoot issues during deployment

 When Docker Desktop is installed and Kubernetes is enabled, kubectl is automatically made available in your system’s PATH, so no separate installation is needed.